ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

     Unreferenced Files report.
 There are two methods of specifying the objects to ignore:
     1: the IGNORED_OBJECTS section can be used to tell the utility to not include certain files in the list of unreferenced files.
 See below.
-    2: The option IGNORED_ITEMS_FILE can be set to on of off.
+    2: The option IGNORED_ITEMS_FILE can be set to on or off.
 When the option is set to on, the specification of the files/folders to ignore is done by the file TestExternalFiles_ignore.txt which should be found in the SEARCH_ROOT_FLDR_PATH folder.
 The TestExternalFiles_ignore.txt file contains